Video Viewing Rooms on The Kitchen OnScreen

-In fall 2021, the Video Viewing Room continues online as a monthly series with presentations by Jen Liu in September, Ilana Harris-Babou in October, and additional artists to be announced for future months.
+In Winter/Spring 2023, the Video Viewing Room continues online with presentations by Brian Fuata in January and more artists to be announced for upcoming months.

 Season programming is made possible in part with support from The Kitchen’s Board of Directors and The Kitchen Leadership Fund.
 To learn more about the Leadership Fund, click here.

 Image: Still from Brian Fuata, of a house besieged (preposition tweaked), 2020.
 Single-channel video, 11:49 minutes.
 Commissioned by the Art Gallery of New South Wales for Together in Art New Work, 2020.
 Supported by the Tindale Foundation.
 Image courtesy of the artist.

 Image description: An image of Brian Fuata performing as a ghost behind a blue backdrop and a projected image, with a microphone and speaker set on the ground, alongside a banner of text that reads "diving gushing water sounds" in yellow at the top center of the image, with other text on the right side that reads "Aodhan wrote me a poem about ghosts doing their laundry."